 *To find our more information about how your water is processed, click here to go to the Water Filtration Plant page

 Sewer Service.
 The Department of Public Works is also responsible for maintenance and repair of several miles of sewer mains, including storm drains and sanitary sewers.
 This is sometimes an unpleasant part of our job.
 The Village is responsible for taking care of the mains and it is the resident’s responsibility to take care of their own lateral.
 The lateral is the connecting pipe that runs from the dwelling to the Villages main.
 Everything that is put down the sewer ends up the Village of Gouverneur Waste Water Treatment Facility.
 It is for this reason, and for the health and safety of our employees, that hypodermic needles and syringes should never be introduced into the sewer system.

-Zone Map.
 The Village of Gouverneur is separated into four zones.
-Click here to determine what Zone you live in:
+Click the following link to determine what Zone you live in: Zoning Map

 Highways.
 The Department of Public Works is responsible for 16.38 miles of streets in the Village.
 Every year the Department is allotted a certain amount of money for paving projects.
 The decision on which street(s) to pave is based upon condition of the street and traffic flow.

 If you wish to report a pothole, you can call the D.P.W office at 287-0110.
 Pothole patrol is a never ending battle!
 Potholes are caused by several different factors.
 If a street is receiving more traffic or heavier traffic than it is designed for, a combination of the increase in traffic and natural aging of the pavement results in potholes.
 Also, when water seeps into the base of the pavement through surface cracks, it can soften the base.
 Over a period of time (and several heavy frosts) the base material shifts to the side leaving nothing underneath to support the pavement and then you have a pothole anywhere from an inch to several inches deep.